sudo-owen/chomp/docs/patch_1.md

 - Iron Wall: Metal, 2 stamina, Until the end of next turn, when Aurox takes damage, heal 50% of it.
 - Bull Rush: Metal, 3 stamina, 80 power, deals 10% max hp damage to self.

-Xmon: NEW MON
+Xmon: NEW MON [ ]
 Type: Cosmic
 Xmon is designed to be utility mon.
 Spams negative status but with little kill potential.
-Ability: Dreamcatcher, on Rest, heals all team by 1/16 max HP.
+Ability: Dreamcatcher, on stamina gain, heals by 1/16 max hp.
 Moves:
-- Drain: 3 stamina 50 power, 30% chance to steal 1 stamina
+- Contagious Slumber: Cosmic, 2 stamina, Both active mons fall asleep
-- Forced Slumber: 3 stamina, both mons fall asleep.
+- Vital Siphon: Cosmic, 2 stamina, 40 power, Deals damage, 50% chance to steal 1 stamina from opponent
-- Dreamcatcher: At the end of every turn, Xmon spends 1 stamina to deal damage to the opponent.
-If the opponent is asleep, deals double damage.
-Can stack.
-Clears when Xmon switches out.
-If not enough stamina, Xmon goes to sleep.
+- Somniphobia: Cosmic, 3 stamina, For the next 6 turns, any mon that rests will also take 1/16th damage
-- immunity move?
+- Night Terrors: Cosmic, 0 stamina, Gain a Terror stack.
+At the end of turn, Xmon pays 1 stamina per stack, dealing 20 damage to the opponent per stack.
+Deals 30 damage if the opponent is asleep.